SteamRE/DepotDownloader/README.md

 Try logging in with a Steam account, this may happen when using anonymous account.

 Steam allows developers to block downloading old manifests, in which case no manifest code is returned even when parameters appear correct.

+### Why am I getting slow download speeds and frequent connection timeouts?
+When downloading old builds, cache server may not have the chunks readily available which makes downloading slower.
+Try increasing `-max-downloads` to saturate the network more.